jsummers/deark/readme.md

        The VGA character cell width for character graphics, when the output format is "image".
     -opt archive:subdirs=0
-       When using -zip, disallow subdirectories (the "/" character) in member filenames.
+       When using -zip/-tar, disallow subdirectories (the "/" character) in member filenames.
     -opt archive:timestamp=&lt;n>
     -opt archive:repro
-       Make the -zip output reproducible, by not including modification times that are not contained in the source file.
+       Make the -zip/-tar output reproducible, by not including modification times that are not contained in the source file.
 (That is, don't use the current time, or the source file's timestamp.)
 If you use "repro", the times will be set to some arbitrary value.
 If you use "timestamp", the times will be set to the value you supply, in Unix time format (the